 Distillation does not always remove contaminants that can be turned into gases, however, including gasoline components and radon.
-Some distillation systems do contain filters that remove these contaminants, or a separate filter can be used after distillation (R).
+Some distillation systems do contain filters that remove these contaminants, or a separate filter can be used after distillation.
+3

 It’s also important to note that distilled water lacks any salts, including sodium and calcium salts that the human body needs as electrolytes.
 Drinking a lot of distilled water exclusively could make you feel thirsty as your body can have problems holding onto water without the right electrolyte balance.
-Water filtration systems that work by distillation have been shown to remove fluoride at a high rate (R).
+On the bright side, water filtration systems that work by distillation have been shown to remove fluoride at a high rate.
+4

 UV water filters